kyrexiii/TalkShitGetDared/README.md

 # 💀 TalkShitGetDared

-A dangerously cursed, zero-dependency TypeScript package for all your Truth or Dare needs.
+A dangerously cursed, zero-dependency TypeScript package for all your Truth or Dare needs
-Perfect for bots, APIs, party games, emotionally unstable couples, and Discord servers with too much free time.
+Perfect for bots, APIs, party games, emotionally unstable couples and Discord servers with too much time

-> 🧠 Use responsibly... or don’t.
+> 🧠 Use responsibly... or don’t
-> 😇 I'm not legally responsible if your relationship ends.
+> 😇 I'm not legally responsible if your relationship ends

 ---

 ## 🤸 What Even Is This?

-**TalkShitGetDared** is a JSON-powered chaos engine filled with:
+**TalkShitGetDared** is a json-fueled chaos machine packed with:
-- ✅ Truths that emotionally damage people
+- ✅ Truths that make people regret playing
-- ✅ Dares that ruin friend groups (safely)
+- ✅ Dares that might get you kicked out of the group chat
-- 🔥 NSFW & SFW modes
+- 🔥 NSFW + SFW modes
-- 🌍 English and Spanish support
+- 🌍 English and spanish support
-- 🎯 Difficulty and category filters (because pain comes in levels)
+- 🎯 Difficulty and category filtering (pain comes in levels)

 ---

-## 📦 Installation
+## 📦 Install it

 ```bash
 npm install talkshitgetdared